scj1091/rockharbor/README.md

 be overridden.
 This usually just includes colors, but can include styles that utilize images.

+There is a stylesheet called `_style.css` that serves as a template for child theme css sheets.

 #### Including the theme class

 Also required is a class within `/libs` called `ChildTheme()`.
 It must